 Eugene Litvak, PhD

 is President and CEO of the Institute for Healthcare Optimization.
 He is also an Adjunct Professor in Operations Management in the Department of Health Policy & Management at the Harvard School of Public Health (HSPH), where he teaches the course “Operations Management in Service Delivery Organizations”.
-Prior to his current position he was a co-founder (with Michael C. Long, MD) and director of the Program for the Management of Variability in Health Care Delivery at the Boston University (BU) Health Policy Institute and a Professor at the BU School of Management.
+Prior to his current position, he was a co-founder (with Michael C. Long, MD) and director of the Program for the Management of Variability in Health Care Delivery at the Boston University (BU) Health Policy Institute and a Professor at the BU School of Management.
 Before joining Boston University Dr. Litvak was a faculty member at the Harvard Center for Risk Analysis.

-He was the leading author of the innovative cost-effective protocols in screening for HIV and hepatitis, which reduce the cost of screening by a factor of 5 to 10 while simultaneously reducing errors by a factor of 20 to 40.
-These protocols have been positively evaluated by FDA, NIH and CDC, were the subject of a large-scale international trial supported by the U.S. Agency for International Development as well as Chiron and Roche pharmaceutical companies.
+He was the co-author of the innovative cost-effective protocols in screening for HIV and hepatitis, which reduce the cost of screening by a factor of 5 to 10 while simultaneously reducing errors by a factor of 20 to 40.
+These protocols have been positively evaluated by FDA, NIH and CDC, which were the subject of a large-scale international trial supported by the U.S. Agency for International Development as well as Chiron and Roche pharmaceutical companies.
 Dr. Litvak served as a Principal Investigator from the U.S. for this trial.

 Since 1995 he has led the development and practical application of innovative approaches for managing patient flow variability (introduced by him and Dr. Long) for cost reduction and quality improvement in health care delivery systems.
-Application of these approaches has resulted in significant quality improvement and multimillion dollar improvements in the margins for every hospital that has applied them.
+Application of these approaches has resulted in significant quality improvement and multimillion-dollar improvements in the margins for every hospital that has applied them.
 He is also Principal Investigator in many hospital and hospital systems operations improvement projects.
 These include CMS sponsored initiative “Partnership for Patients” in NJ and nationwide patient flow initiative in Scotland.